carlos-gg/digitalgarden/content/AI4ES/Extremes events.md

 - [Yes, climate change can affect extreme weather – but there is still a lot to learn](https://theconversation.com/yes-climate-change-can-affect-extreme-weather-but-there-is-still-a-lot-to-learn-136003)
 - [Is the weather actually becoming more extreme? - R. Saravanan (TED, POPSCI)](https://www.youtube.com/watch?v=NCPTbfQyMt8)
 - [Attributing extreme weather toclimate change (interactive map of studies worldwide)](https://www.carbonbrief.org/mapped-how-climate-change-affects-extreme-weather-around-the-world?utm_content=buffer4760c)
-	- The website Carbon Brief has just published an update of its map of all the attribution studies that have looked at the https://www.carbonbrief.org/mapped-how-climate-change-affects-extreme-weather-around-the-world.
-For now, the map still shows a heavy bias towards events in Europe, North America and Australia, and also towards heatwaves.
-However, with every update it is becoming more and more comprehensive as the science evolves and includes a more diverse set of events.
 - [ClimExtreme - A research network on climate change and extreme events](https://www.climxtreme.net)
 	- https://www.xces.dkrz.de/